bbauska/JS-svg/README.md

 text.content(Gen.chance() ?
 '1' : '0');
 </pre>

-Now we need to set the position of the digit with respect to the x and y loop iterator values and set the intensity of the fill color (i.e., the lightness component of the hsl() function) with the noiseValue variable.
+<p>Now we need to set the position of the digit with respect to the x and y
+loop iterator values and set the intensity of the fill color (i.e., the lightness component of the hsl() function) with the noiseValue variable.
-We should also set a font size and font family while we're at it.
+We should also set a font size and font family while we're at it.</p>

 <pre>
 text.set({